 You refer to available acute and chronic toxicity data of analogue substances in support for your adaptation, arguing that.
-"There are no long-term fish studies available for AES (C8-10, 1-2.5EO) NH4 (CAS 68891-29-2).
+"There are no long-term fish studies available for AES (C9-11, 1-2.5EO) NH4 (CAS 160901-27-9).
 Based on the available acute and chronic toxicity data of alkyl ether sulfates, fish cannot be identified as the most sensitive taxonomic group.
 According to the "Guidance on information requirements and chemical safety assessment Chapter R.7b: Endpoint specific guidance, R.7.8.5.3" (ECHA, 2008), long-term testing of fish should only be conducted if it represents the most sensitive taxonomic group.
 The Guidance Document states that if invertebrates are likely to be more sensitive than fish and algae or the relative sensitivity of invertebrates cannot be predicted, long-term testing on Daphnia sp. should be preferred instead of fish."

 As concluded in the Appendix on Reasons common to several requests, you have not established that aquatic toxicity of the Substance can be predicted from data on the analogue substances.
-Furthermore, as concluded under Appendix A, section 3 and Appendix C, section 3 the information requirements for the growth inhibition study aquatic plants and for the long-term toxicity testing on aquatic invertebrates are not fulfilled.
 Hence your dossier currently does not include adequate information to characterize the hazard property (aquatic toxicity) of the Substance and to determine the most sensitive species.
 Thus, it is not demonstrated that fish is not the most sensitive species.